DanielMarklund/Twimg/README.md

 ### Todo:

-* Make a config.php file for easier configuration.
 * Add more image sources like facebook, imgur etc.
 * Create a new API parameter to control image sources.
 * Add Twitter Streaming API functionality.